poac-dev/poac/CONTRIBUTING.md

 # Contributing

-Given our limited resources, we do not review PRs that fail to adhere to this document.
+Given our limited resources, we may not review PRs that fail to adhere to this document.

 Note that we have a [code of conduct](https://github.com/poac-dev/.github/blob/main/CODE_OF_CONDUCT.md), follow it in all your interactions with the project.